 - 4 parts Carbonated non-alcoholic beverage (i.e., club soda, ginger Ale, Ginger Beer, tonic water, etc.)

 - muddled herb, berry or vegetable

 If you are interested in specific cocktail recipes tested by yours truly and family, enter cocktails in the search bar and you’ll find several posts on specific recipes using shrub syrups.
-Some of the recipes use HeathGlen’s beverage syrups or shrub syrups and some are just fun seasonal cocktails to try with or without the syrups.

 The recipe for the Spicy Michalada is simply as follows: